fnx-io/fnx_rest/README.md

     }

 Every instance of RestClient has bool `working` property, which indicates whether this client is currently processing a request/response or not.
-You can us it to indicate "working" state to the user:
+You can use it to indicate "working" state to the user:

-    <p *ngIf="john.working">Sending user data to server ...</p>
+    <p *ngIf="users.working">Sending user data to server ...</p>

 This property is recursively propagated to client's parents so you can indicate this "working" state on any level.
 Locally (for a form), or globally (for the whole app).

     // update user
-    john.put(...);
+    users.put(...);

 Until the request is processed, `john.working == true`, `users.working == true` and `root.working == true`.